ryankeleti/ega/README.md

 to compile, `make book`, `make pdfs`, or `make all`.

+please do not commit PDF files, instead put `book.pdf` in the `build` release.

 click [here](https://github.com/ryankeleti/ega/releases/download/build/book.pdf) for a copy of the compiled version.

 ## todo